LeTechie/WiFiRecon/README.md

 A sample saved text file is given for reference.
 The filename will be same as the location provided by you (e.g., "A421 Cyber Phy Lab").

-Now you can share this saved text file to your admin for network planning.
+Now you can share this saved text file with your admin for efficient network planning.